ipfs/js-datastore-pubsub/README.md

 Arguments:

-- `key` (Buffer): a key representing a unique identifier of the object to subscribe.
+- `key` (Uint8Array): a key representing a unique identifier of the object to subscribe.

-Returns `Promise<Buffer>` containing the most recent known record stored.
+Returns `Promise<Uint8Array>` containing the most recent known record stored.

 #### Put